chefbe-dot-net/revision-zero.org/content/dynamic/orm-haters-do-get-it.md

 ## Back to the example

 Let us now get back to the example above.
 In particular to the "optimisation" process that led to the second version with a "`for each i  ... such that ...`".
 The second form is much smarter because an imperative algorithm has been translated (somewhat under the cover) to a declarative intent.
 As a result, that declarative intent can be translated to SQL (a declarative language itself) by the ORM.
-The net effect is that the queries generated to evaluate the "`if i.meets_some_condition` on each individual have been trimmed in the process.
+The net effect is that the queries generated to evaluate the "`if i.meets_some_condition`" on each individual have been trimmed in the process.

 In other words, a naïve iteration has been replaced by a smarter one.
 This is a typical optimisation process... that developers must take care of doing manually by avoiding the `if` construction.
 More precisely, by moving the `if` construct from the hosting language (ruby or java, for instance) to the query language (the special ORM construct for creating queries, which must logically be seen as a distinct language).